sophiebatten123/Hangman/README.md

 ![Random-word-generation](assets/images/well-done.PNG)
 - Input validation and error-checking:
     - The game accepts the users input and ensures that answers must be written in a certain format.
-        - You cannot enter letters.
-Try Again!
-        - You must only enter one letter.
-Try Again!
-        - You have already inputted this answer.
-Try Again!

 ![User-validation-checks](assets/images/error.PNG)
 - Lives are generated for the user to see and this is incremented after each incorrect answer.